agadiffe/WindowsMize/README.md

 - Fully non-interactive script : make sure to review everything before running it.
 - Designed for Windows 11 (most tweaks/settings also work on Windows 10).
 - Works on both Administrator and Standard account (including domain account).
-- 6 categories: 31 script files based on 26 Powershell modules.
+- 31 script files based on 26 Powershell modules.

-## 💫 Features (modules)
+## 💫 Features
 ### 🖥️ Windows settings
 13 modules.
 Equivalent of the Windows GUI settings app : Start > all apps > settings.